Kendoggs/calculator/README.md

-# calculator
+# Calculator

-Basic implamentation of a javascript based calculator
+Basic implementation of a javascript based calculator.